-Ozark Soul strives to bring you native plants grown from seed collected throughout various regions of Missouri.
+Ozark Soul offers native plants grown from seed collected throughout the Ozarks region .
 By providing native plants for your gardens and landscapes we hope to connect you to nature and welcome you home.

 What is a native plant?
 A native plant grew here before European settlement.
-But Ozark Soul believes that a native plant is so much more.
+But Ozark Soul believes that a native plant is so much more!
 They are the building blocks for the food web.
 They support complex interactions and relationships among organisms within our natural communities.
-Simply put our native flora is the soul of the Ozarks.
+They persist by adapting to our ever-changing environment.
+Simply put our native flora is the soul of the Ozarks!

 Why Plant Natives